Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Implications for the connection to UHECRs and neutrinos

-We point out that past studies, such as \citet{Boncioli:2018lrv, Samuelsson:2018fan, Samuelsson:2020upt} apply simplified one-zone models, where the observed gamma-ray emission and the maximal cosmic-ray energy are computed for the same radius.
-Figure~\ref{fig:max_energies_980425}~(c) and Figure~\ref{fig:max_energies}~(c) show the dissipated energy per collision as a function of collision radius.
+We point out that past studies, such as \cite{Boncioli:2018lrv, Samuelsson:2018fan, Samuelsson:2020upt} apply simplified one-zone models, where the observed gamma-ray emission and the maximal cosmic-ray energy are computed for the same radius.
+The right plots of \figu{max_energies_980425} and \figu{max_energies} show the dissipated energy per collision as a function of collision radius.
 The observed prompt emission is dominated by the collisions that dissipate large amounts of energy (in the vicinity of the yellow vertical line, the `max photon emission').
 While this corresponds (in both cases) to rather low radii of $\approx 10^{14} - 10^{15}$~cm, cosmic-ray nuclei attain the highest energies only at larger distances to the source.
-In Figure~\ref{fig:max_energies_980425}~(c) and Figure~\ref{fig:max_energies}~(c) purple vertical lines indicate the radius of the highest maximal energies for iron nuclei ($\max{(E_\mathrm{Fe, max}})$, for both choices of $\epsilon_\mathrm{B}$).
+In the right plots of \figu{max_energies_980425} and \figu{max_energies} purple vertical lines indicate the radius of the highest maximal energies for iron nuclei ($\max{(E_\mathrm{Fe, max}})$, for both choices of $\epsilon_\mathrm{B}$).
 For $\epsilon_\mathrm{B} = 10^{-1}$ (which yields the higher maximal energies), the maximal energy is reached at the largest radii possible, roughly an order of magnitude further out than the production region of the $\gamma$-ray emission.
-Although these outer collisions contribute only little to the overall photon emission and more energy is dissipated at lower radii, this study shows they are the production regions of UHECR of the highest energies.
-The emission radii especially of GRB-SP are comparable with past multi-collision studies of UHECR production in high-luminosity GRBs of (roughly) similar duration \citep{Bustamante:2016wpu, Rudolph:2019ccl}.
+Although these outer collisions contribute only little to the overall photon emission and more energy is dissipated at lower radii, this study shows they may be the production regions of UHECR of the highest energies.
+The emission radii especially of sp-GRB are comparable with past multi-collision studies of UHECR production in GRB-HL of (roughly) similar duration (\cite{Bustamante:2016wpu, Rudolph:2019ccl}).
 The maximal energies for protons are slightly lower, which might be explained by the lower internal energies and corresponding magnetic fields.
-We conclude that a simple one-zone model, which computes the maximal cosmic-ray energy for the radius at which the observed prompt emission is generated, underestimates the achievable maximal cosmic-ray energy in the GRB.
+We conclude that a simple one-zone model, which does not account for the distribution of dissipated energy as a function of radius when computing the maximal cosmic-ray energy, potentially underestimates the achievable maximal cosmic-ray energy in the GRB.